arkency/posts/posts/2013-06-22-are-we-abusing-at-exit.md

 end
 ```

-But why does it need to use `at_exit` hook at all ?
-Is it not some kind of hack ?
+But why does it need to use `at_exit` hook at all?
+Is it not some kind of hack?
 Don't know about you, but it certainly feels a little hackish to me.
 Let's see
-what we can do without `at_exit` ?
+what we can do without `at_exit`?

 ```
 #!ruby